AymanMahmoud33/PowerShell-P2/README.md

 # PowerShell-P2
-This repo includes lab file for my course in Automating Administration using PowerShell - part 2
+This repo includes lab files for my course in Automating Administration using PowerShell - part 2